 - oily skin, which can sometimes trigger the onset of acne

-- enlargement and swelling of your breasts
+- breast enlargement and swelling

 - a change in normal urinary patterns, such as needing to urinate more frequently or having problems passing urine (caused by an enlarged prostate gland that puts pressure on your bladder)

-Lymph node surgery
+Lymph node and lung surgery

 Lymph node surgery is carried out under general anaesthetic.
 The lymph nodes in your abdomen are the nodes most likely to need removing.

-In some cases, the nerves near to the lymph nodes can become damaged, which means that rather than ejaculating semen out of your penis during sex or masturbation, the semen instead travels back into your bladder.
+In some cases, the nerves near the lymph nodes can become damaged, which means that rather than ejaculating semen out of your penis during sex or masturbation, the semen instead travels back into your bladder.
 This is known as retrograde ejaculation.